HCLarsen/secrets-cli/README.md

 2. Build:
 ```
-make build-cli
+make build
 ```

-3. Move `secrets` file to a location in your $PATH.
+3. Move the `secrets` file from the `bin` folder to a location in your $PATH.

 ## Usage